arsaboo/beets-subsonic/README.md

 - **Get subsonic_id**: You can use `beet subsonicgetids` function to retrieve the Subsonic IDs for all songs in your beets library and stores them for future use.
 You can add the `-f` flag to force-update the ids in your library.
 You can use the default beets queries format to limit the items to be updated.

 - **Update Rating**: You can sync your song ratings from your Beets library to your Subsonic server.
-Right now, it only uses `plex_userrating` (but I am planning to make that configurable).
-Use `beet subsonicaddrating` to update the ratings.
+You can specify the rating field to be used, e.g., `beet subsonicaddrating --rating plex_userrating`.
+Right now, the default is `plex_userrating` and it is scaled accordingly.
 You can use the default beets queries format to limit the items to be updated.

 - **Trigger Subsonic update**: You can use `beet subsonicupdate` to manually trigger a scan.